THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 However, Lazarus must have loved and trusted God, because, despite his extremely difficult life, when he died he was taken to be with Abraham in paradise.
 The rich man, who had a life full of wealth and pleasures, also died.
 Obviously, he did not see any need for God because of his wealth and comfortable life, and thus, he went to Hell for eternity.
 While in Hell, he was able to see Lazarus and Abraham together in paradise and he asked Lazarus for just a single drop of water to cool his tongue.
 Jesus then explained that, because the rich man did not trust God, but instead trusted in his wealth, he is forever separated from heaven and must live eternally in the fire of hell.
 Lazarus on the other hand, had nothing in this life but agonizing circumstances, yet he ended up in paradise with God forever.
 The obvious implication is that, even though he was scorned and rejected on this earth, and suffered greatly (this sounds very much like Jesus), he loved God in the depths of his heart… and inherited paradise.

-I think, unfortunately, that we will see a lot of this at the end of time, especially amongst the rich in the church who presume to be saved because of their temporal success and attendance at church and Bible study.
+I think, unfortunately, that we will see more and more of this as the end draws near, especially amongst the rich in the church who presume to be saved because of their temporal success, and attendance at church and Bible study.
 I know that I personally, was the farthest away from Jesus in my heart when I was the most successful in business…but God was merciful enough to take that success away from me, that I might seek His face more earnestly and come to know Him and his surpassing love better, building up treasures in heaven where moths and rust cannot destroy and where thieves cannot come in and steal.